 object.
 Then the memory used by the object itself is freed.

-.
-When allocating an array of objects using operator new
+delete.
+When allocating an array of objects using operator new the

 default constructor is called for each object in the array.
 In cases like this